-Not to be confused with the namesake peak in the Chambeyron Group, Rocca Bianca 3064 m is a beautiful rocky summit, with daring shapes, belonging to the Southern Alpi Cozie, Mongioia subgroup, located on the main boundary ridge between Italy and France, in the mountainous area of Colle dell'Agnello, the third highest road col in Europe.
+Not to be confused with the namesake peak in the Chambeyron Group, Rocca Bianca 3064 m is a beautiful rocky summit, with daring shapes, belonging to the Southern Alpi Cozie, Mongioia subgroup, and located on the main boundary ridge between Italy and France, in the mountainous area of Colle dell'Agnello, the third highest road col in Europe.
 Rocca Bianca exact position is between two high cols, the Colle di Saint Véran 2848 m and the Colle Biancetta or Blanchet 2901 m.
 Colle di Saint Véran is a flat and wide depression between Rocca Bianca and Il Pelvo, a passage frequented by the walkers and connecting Chianale in Valle Varàita on the Italian side with St. Véran on the French side.
 Colle Biancetta is situated between Rocca Bianca and Roc della Niera, a beautiful pyramid peak called Tete de Toilles by the French alpinists.

 Rocca Bianca is a massive mountain of magmatic rocks with two elevations, the North-East summit 3048 m, the lowest, and the South-West summit 3064 m, the tallest.
 Both the tops are overlaid by a cross and offer a vast and absolutely breathtaking panorama over the surrounding mountains of both sides, on most of the Southern Cozie Alps and on the Alpes-Maritimes.